mongodb-labs/dcrcli/README.md

    - The passwordless SSH user must have read permissions for the log and FTDC files.
    - The `rsync` utility must be installed.
 Generally it is present as a standard utility on Linux systems.

-If authentication is enabled in the deployment, the database user must have appropriate permissions (refer to the [Minimum Required Permissions](#minimum-required-permissions) section).
+If authentication is enabled in the deployment, the database user must have appropriate permissions (refer to the [Minimum Required Permissions](https://github.com/mongodb/support-tools/blob/master/getMongoData/README.md#more-details) section getMongoData README).

 ## Usage